0U7L13R/Pwnagotchi/README.md

 ## Background
 I am currently in the processe of writing this documentation (like with most of my projects).
 I always wanted to make one of these after first hearing about it.
 Once I got my hands on a 3D printer I immediately bought the parts, the case was the first thing I ever printed (besides benchy's of course).
-This was a fun project, learned a lot about how Wifi auth works, this guy now sits on my PC case happy as can be.
+This was a fun project, learned a lot about how Wifi auth work.
+Ran into more issues than I antipated so I aptly named him "Pain in the ass" or "Pita" who now sits on my PC case happy as can be.

 ---